 Impact of Universal Religions

 The impact was more than the disappearance of the old religions.
-Many traditions that were associated with worship began to diminish or cease all together.
-For instance, observations of the planets and stars became less relevant as the positioning of the starts and planets were not important in the worship of universal faiths.
-Old languages such as ancient Egyptian and Akkadian finally disappeared, which led to possible loss of knowledge these ancient languages possessed.
-Other changes though were more related to what universal religions achieved, which is a lessening of ethnic and cultural differences prevalent before and greater cohesion between multiple social groups.
+Many traditions that were associated with worship began to diminish or cease altogether.
+For instance, observations of the planets and stars became less relevant as the positioning of the stars and planets were not important in the worship of universal faiths.
+Old languages such as ancient Egyptian and Akkadian finally disappeared, which led to the possible loss of knowledge these ancient languages possessed.
+Other changes were more related to what universal religions achieved, which is a lessening of ethnic and cultural differences prevalent before and greater cohesion between multiple social groups.

-With universal religions, however, it was easier to inspire larger groups and create larger armies to support given factions.
-Such larger armies, such as in the 7th and 8th centuries during the Islamic conquest of the Middle East, Central Asia, North Africa, and parts of Western Europe demonstrated that universal religions could now forge new, powerful armies that could more rapidly conquer much larger territory than in earlier periods.
-This was evident again during the period of the Crusades in the 11th and 12th centuries, as large armies, made up of a variety of Europeans, invaded the Levant to establish new kingdoms in that region.
+However, with universal religions, it was easier to inspire larger groups and create larger armies to support given factions.
+Such larger armies, such as in the 7th and 8th centuries during the Islamic conquest of the Middle East, Central Asia, North Africa, and parts of Western Europe, demonstrated that universal religions could now forge new, powerful armies that could more rapidly conquer much larger territory than in earlier periods.
+This was evident again during the period of the Crusades in the 11th and 12th centuries, as large armies made up of a variety of Europeans invaded the Levant to establish new kingdoms in that region.

 Modern Impacts of Universal Philosophies

 Universal philosophies today have had the most impact in affecting our government systems.
 In Western states, which have been affected by Christianity, laws have been influenced by this faith.
 Governing styles, particularly kingship and later democracy, have been argued as justified by God.
 Similarly, Islamic countries have often seen the necessity of being ruled by a Muslim.
-Laws and institutions are often influenced by this religion in predominately Islamic countries.
-While clear differences in laws are evident in different universal societies, a commonality is universal religions and philosophies have been highly effective in creating common laws and social stability in societies, as greater order is required in all universal religions.
+This religion often influences laws and institutions in predominately Islamic countries.
+While clear differences in in-laws are evident in different universal societies, a commonality is universal religions and philosophies have been highly effective in creating common laws and social stability in societies, as greater order is required in all universal religions.
 The focus on orderly and moral societies emphasizes that governments should reflect the universal philosophy.
 The effect of this helped to create relatively larger political states in periods following the Roman Empire.

-While states in the Middle East in particular have fragmented in the last century, ethnic identities have reemerged recently.
+While states in the Middle East have fragmented in the last century, ethnic identities have reemerged recently.
 However, despite this fragmentation, the number of political entities is still far less than what was evident in antiquity, particularly before the 1st millennium BCE.
-The role of universal philosophies and religions continues to allow cultural groups to be socially and politically united, although this unity has begun to fray in more recent periods.
+The role of universal philosophies and religions continues to allow cultural groups to be socially and politically united.
+However, this unity has begun to fray in more recent periods.

 Universal religions fundamentally changed many societies, regardless of the specific religions or philosophies adopted.
-Universal ideas have helped shift previous philosophies and religions that worshiped many gods to one single, unitary authority.
+Universal ideas have helped shift previous philosophies and religions that worshiped many gods to one unitary authority.
 Empires, in particular, became associated initially with universal philosophies.
-Ideals spread, however, have meant that much knowledge of the ancient world was lost as old languages and beliefs were abandoned.
-The long-term political impact has been more unified states in the Middle East and Europe, as universal religions and philosophies have helped to form states based on universal belief systems.
+However, ideas spread have meant that much knowledge of the ancient world was lost as old languages and beliefs were abandoned.
+The long-term political impact has been more unified states in the Middle East and Europe, as universal religions and philosophies have helped form states based on universal belief systems.